-- No 1985-2000: 1000X performance - Moore's Law transistors/chip => Moore's Law for Performance/MPU - "industry been following a roadmap of ideas known in 1985 to exploit Instruction Level Parallelism and (real) Moore's Law to get 1.55X/year" - Caches, Pipelining, Superscalar, Branch Prediction, Out-of-order execution, ... - ILP limits: To make performance progress in future need to have explicit parallelism from programmer vs. implicit parallelism of ILP exploited by compiler, HW? - → Otherwise drop to old rate of 1.3X per year? - ▶ Less than 1.3X because of processor-memory performance gap? - Impact on you: if you care about performance, better think about explicitly parallel algorithms vs. rely on ILP?
+- No 1985-2000: 1000X performance - Moore's Law transistors/chip => Moore's Law for Performance/MPU - "industry been following a roadmap of ideas known in 1985 to exploit Instruction Level Parallelism and (real) Moore's Law to get 1.55X/year" (John Hennessy) - Caches, Pipelining, Superscalar, Branch Prediction, Out-of-order execution, ... - ▶ ILP limits: To make performance progress in future need to have explicit parallelism from programmer vs. implicit parallelism of ILP exploited by compiler, HW? - Impact on you: if you care about performance, better think about explicitly parallel algorithms vs. rely on ILP?